shirakaba/react-nativescript/README.md

 However, I think the renderer itself is a good start.

 I'm always keeping an eye on the `#general` chat of the [NativeScript Slack](https://nativescriptcommunity.slack.com) if you'd like to talk about this project.
+If this gets unexpected traction, I could look into setting up a dedicated Gitter.

 ## Why not just use React Native?